 • How do technologies’ scale, pace, and pattern transform/limit their impact?

 • How do technologies obscure and/or highlight issues of gender, race, class, and/or indigeneity?
-What are indigenous knowledge and technologies?
-What is emerging research on equity, access, and learning?

-Send 150–200 word abstracts for papers, panels, or installations by DECEMBER 21, 2018, to:
+Send 150–200 word abstracts for papers / panels / installations by JANUARY 21, 2019 to:

 Janet Wasko • firstname.lastname@example.org

-University of Oregon • Eugene, Oregon • 97403-1275 • USA
+University of Oregon • 97403-1275 • USA